City closes all courts, and non-essential businesses and gov't offices

 All city offices will be closed Tuesday.
 Essential city services that will remain open include public safety, health and human services, utilities, sanitation and payroll.

-Essential businesses that will be allowed to remain open after 5 p.m. today include health care facilities, veterinary clinics, supermarkets and grocery stores, pet stores, big box stores, pharmacies, discount stores, mini markets, daycare centers, hardware stores, gas stations, banks, post offices, and laundromats and dry cleaners.
+Essential businesses that will be allowed to remain open include health care facilities, supermarkets and grocery stores, big box stores, pharmacies, discount stores, mini markets, daycare centers, hardware stores, gas stations, banks, post offices, veterinary clinics, pet stores and laundromats and dry cleaners.

 Other stores that sell the following products are allowed to remain open: frozen food, personal hygiene products, soaps and detergents, medical and orthopedic equipment, over-the-counter medication, household appliances, electrical materials, plumbing materials, heating materials, home heating fuel, hardware and paint, photography equipment, telecommunications equipment, audio/visual consumer electronics, and gasoline for cars.